 Because we already have a perfect recipe for Lofthouse-style gluten free soft frosted sugar cookies, it might seem like we’re all set for Halloween, Thanksgiving, Christmas, Easter and everything in between.

 And then you see these soft gluten free cream cheese cutout sugar cookies.
 And you know.

-When I gave them to my children, I didn’t tell them that these were any different than the originals which they have had the good fortune to enjoy dozens of times.
-And then my son said it…
+When I first gave these cookies to my children, I didn’t really say anything about them.
+They just were all, “sugar cookies!!” and dug in.
+I expected them to assume they were eating the originals, which they have done dozens of times.
+And then my son said it: